 Credit risk is the risk of loss associated with a counter-party's ability to fulfill its payment obligations.
-The Company's primary exposure to credit risk is attributable to its cash and cash equivalents, as well as other receivables.
-This risk relating to cash and cash equivalents is considered low since the Company only invests its cash in major banks which are high credit quality financial institutions.
-The other receivables primarily comprise local sales tax refunds due from governmental agencies and, as such, management considers the risk with their collection minimal.
-The cash and cash equivalents are invested in short-term investment certificates for periods less than 90 days and the other receivables are due in less than 90 days.
+The Company's primary exposure to credit risk is attributable to its cash and investments, as well as other receivables.
+This risk relating to cash and investments is considered low since the Company only invests its cash in major banks which are high credit quality financial institutions (Note 6).
+The other receivables, other than amounts due from the Tanzania Government primarily comprise local sales tax refunds due from governmental agencies and, as such, management considers the risk with their collection minimal.